kevin-marshall/wixgem/README.md

 * **remove_existing_products**: A boolean value.
 If the value is true the installation will remove all existing installations of the product before installing the product.
 * **all_users**: String value perUser or perMachine.
 The default is perUser.
-* **debug**: Boolean value.
-If debug is true the Product's wxs file and a log file are copied to the same directory as the output msi file.
-This can help trouble shoot the installation.
 * **suppress_registry_harvesting** Suppress registry harvesting.
 Can fix the Runtime Error E6034.
 * **suppress_COM_elements** Suppress COM elements.
+* **installer_version** Represents the minimum version of the Windows installer required to install this package.
+The default version is 4.0.
+Other valid versions are 2.0, 3.0, 3.5, 4.0, 4.5.
+* **debug**: Boolean value.
+If debug is true the Product's wxs file and a log file are copied to the same directory as the output msi file.
+If you are familiar with WiX this can helpful if there is a problem.

 ## License
 Copyright 2013-2014 Kevin Marshall